Au7o mascotAu7o

 Most Reported On

 P0736 is an OBD-II diagnostic trouble code meaning “Reverse Incorrect Gear Ratio.”
 This code means the transmission control module calculated that the actual gear ratio in reverse does not match the expected ratio.
 The module compares input (turbine) speed to output speed to verify the transmission is in the correct gear; a mismatch in reverse indicates slipping or a hydraulic/mechanical problem in reverse.
 Symptoms include the vehicle slipping in or refusing to engage reverse.
 Internal clutch wear, low fluid, or solenoid faults are typical causes.
-This code is most commonly reported on 2020-2023 Lincoln Aviator, and 1996-2002 Mercedes-Benz C-Class, with repair costs ranging from $600 to $7,000.
+This code is most commonly reported on 2020-2023 Lincoln Aviator, 1996-2002 Mercedes-Benz C-Class, and 2004 Jeep Grand Cherokee, with repair costs ranging from $300 to $7,000.

 Common Causes